 Non 12-step perspectives do not mention a higher power who can help people achieve addiction treatment success.

 Non 12-step drug rehab programs combine addiction treatment and perspectives about mental health to provide treatments to persons with substance abuse disorder.
 Such people often have a dual diagnosis, or a condition that includes both a mental health disorder and a drug or alcohol addiction.

-These types of non 12-step treatment also provide an individualized plan that is unique to a person, based on the person’s needs and addiction.
-The professional counseling offered by non 12-step drug rehab often incorporates evidence-based and scientific approaches.
+These types of non 12-step treatment also provide individualized plans that are unique to each person, based on the individual person’s needs and addiction.
+Professional counseling offered by non 12-step drug rehab often incorporates evidence-based and scientific approaches.

-Intake (the initial stage of treatment) – At this stage, doctors or counselors interview clients to discuss their medical histories.
+Intake – At this time, doctors or counselors interview clients to discuss their physical and mental health.

 Detox – During detox, toxic substances are removed from the body.
 It is essential to follow a medically-assisted detox program to ease pain and discomfort.

 Treatment – Treatment typically begins after the detox period.
 At this stage, clients undergo therapy sessions or activities that their therapists recommend and plan.

 Aftercare – During this time, clients continue participating in therapy sessions and aftercare programs to prevent relapse.

 There are different types of non 12-step recovery programs.
 Many non 12-step alcohol rehabs and non 12-step drug rehabs offer various treatment plans to meet the unique needs and preferences of their individual clients.